-- a) The Committee presently consists of 4 Members viz.
-Mr. R. K. Saraf, Executive Director, Mr. A. S. Kapre, Mrs. Urmila Gupta and Mr. M. B. Thaker who are non-executive independent Directors of the Company.
-The Chairman of the Committee is Mrs. Urmila Gupta. - Mr. K. L. Mehrotra, an erstwhile Chairman of the Committee has become ceased w.e.f.
-9th October, 2023. - The Committee oversees the Company's nomination process for the Directors, Senior Management and specifically to identify, screen and review individuals qualified to serve as Directors and at Senior Management consistent with criteria approved as per the Nomination & Remuneration Policy approved by the Board and to recommend, for approval of the Board, nominees for election at the AGM of the shareholders.
+Mr. R.K.
+Saraf, an erstwhile Chairman & Managing Director of the Company as well as member of the Committee resigned w.e.f.
+5th April, 2024.

+b) The Committee oversees the Company's nomination process for the Directors, Senior Management and specifically to identify, screen and review individuals qualified to serve as Directors and at Senior Management consistent with criteria approved as per the Nomination & Remuneration Policy approved by the Board and to recommend, for approval of the Board, nominees for election at the AGM of the shareholders.